FrankObedi/FrankObedi/README.md

 ## 💻 Full-Stack Developer

 I'm an aspiring full-stack developer and MLH Fellow.
-My passion lies in creating stunning web apps that deliver an exceptional user experience.
+My passion lies in creating stunning full-stack apps that deliver an exceptional user experience.

 ## 🚀 Projects: